 Best for: Folks who like to geek out on coffee; who have a burr grinder and can tinker with different grind settings; who want their coffee to taste closer to a pour over with the ease of a French press.

-The Best Affordable French Press: The Coffee Gator
+The Best Affordable French Press: Coffee Gator French Press Coffee Maker

 The Coffee Gator is made of layered stainless steel that's both sturdy and keeps coffee hot over long periods of time.
 The dual filter ensures that grit and coffee sludge don’t end up in the final cup but still produces coffee with the heft you’d expect in a French press.
 It also comes with a bonus canister to bring your beans on the road.

 Best for: Folks looking for a classic cup of French press coffee; travelers and campers; those who are accident-prone and need a brewer that’ll withstand drops.

 The Criteria: What We Look for in a Great French Press

 A great French press has to make great coffee.
 It should be easy to use and easy to clean.
 It also should keep coffee hot and maintain that temperature for long periods of time.